The Bad Spellers

 The Bad Spellers are an indie-pop band from Tokyo, Japan consisting of husband/wife duo Tony Parmenter (guitar, vocals) and Yasuko Ichinomiya Parmenter (keyboards, vocals, toys).

 Although officially forming in 2003, the two spent the following 2 years in separate countries, only able to write music together via the internet and on occasional visits.
 Before "officially" uniting in mid-2005, the band had been featured on a European net-release and 2 compilation discs.

 In 2004, The Bad Spellers traveled to Canada to collaborate/record with Justin Langlois of The London Apartments (Universal Records/Beggar's Banquet Records).
 These sessions were released in March, 2005 to national (USA/Canada) distribution on Florida's Post*Records as "Fall in Love", a split EP with The London Apartments.
-Tony and Yasuko have since toured between Japan, the US, and Canada numerous times.

 2007 saw the release of their first album, "Keep on Shining!", on Post*Records as well as the band's official legal marriage.
 The band relocated to the United States in 2009, and currently resides in Brattleboro, Vermont, United States.
-In 2012, the band embarked on what would be a successful crowd sourcing campaign to self-release a vinyl LP of "An Album Titled As Ourselves" in early 2013.
+In 2012, the band embarked on a crowd sourcing campaign to self-release a vinyl LP of "An Album Titled As Ourselves" in early 2013.
 In 2016, the band released a music compilation titled 'other demos'.
-As of 2025, they have released no other publicly available music to their Bandcamp, which appears to be their primary platform for releasing music.